-- 4.2.19 Additional transportation corridors may be added to the integrated transportation network in Hamilton in the future.
-Recognizing the need to plan proactively for future infrastructure requirements and sustainable transportation solutions, the City supports active participation with provincial, inter-provincial and federal transportation planning studies such as the Greater Golden Horseshoe Transportation Plan.
-(OPA 167, MMAH Mod.
-28) - 4.2.20 The City shall plan for and protect corridors and rights-of-way for transportation, transit and infrastructure facilities to meet current and projected needs and not permit development in planned corridors that could preclude or negatively affect the use of the corridor for the purpose(s) for which it was identified.
+- 4.2.18 Additional transportation corridors may be added to the integrated transportation network in Hamilton in the future.
+Recognizing the need to plan proactively for future infrastructure requirements and sustainable transportation solutions, the City supports active participation with provincial, inter-provincial and federal transportation planning studies such as the Greater Golden Horseshoe Transportation Plan and the Ontario Quebec Continental Gateway and Trade Corridor Study.
+(OPA 167) - 4.2.19 The City shall plan for and protect corridors and rights-of-way for transportation, transit and infrastructure facilities to meet current and projected needs and not permit development in planned corridors that could preclude or negatively affect the use of the corridor for the purpose(s) for which it was identified.